Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Maret 2026 04.34.01 UTC
+- WIB: Senin, 9 Maret 2026 05.36.49 UTC
-- WITA: Senin, 9 Maret 2026 05.34.01 UTC
+- WITA: Senin, 9 Maret 2026 06.36.49 UTC
-- WIT: Senin, 9 Maret 2026 06.34.01 UTC
+- WIT: Senin, 9 Maret 2026 07.36.49 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: nature
+Kategori: friendship